technomancy/bussard/doc/quickstart2.md

 when in range) then pressing ctrl-s, or by running ssh() from the console.

-The commands you can run when logged in vary from port to port, but usually they will at least sell ship upgrades with the "upgrade" command and trade cargo with the "cargo" command.
+The commands you can run when logged in vary from port to port, but usually they will at least sell ship or software upgrades with the "upgrade" command and trade cargo with the "cargo" command.
 Use "ls /bin" to list all commands.
 Most commands take a "--help" argument.

 In order to activate interstellar portals, you must fly close enough for the targeting indicator to turn dark blue, then press ctrl-p.
-To successfully travel through the portal, you must stay within range until the process is complete.
+To successfully travel through the portal, you must stay within range until the portal activation process is complete.

 Try out these things, then when you've finished run: